Syrian National Council: History

+In December 2012, the Friends of Syria Group transferred its recognition to the Syrian National Coalition which was declared the "sole legitimate representative" of the Syrian people.

 On 20 January 2014, the Syrian National Council announced that it was leaving the Syrian National Coalition in protest at the decision of the coalition to attend the Geneva II Conference on Syria.
 The Syrian National Council stated that participating in the talks would go backwards on its stance "to not enter negotiations" until president al-Assad left office.